GoldenEye 007: Rerelease

+A second attempt at a re-release happened during the development of Rare Replay.
+Meant to resume the development of the remastered version for XBLA and going as far as having a pair of documentary videos getting produced for their inclusion on the collection, as well as an additional "5 things you didn't know about GoldenEye 007" video for a release on Rare's YouTube channel.
+However, licensing issues between Microsoft, Nintendo and EON Productions prolonged its inclusion until the game had to be left out of the collection to avoid missing its intended release window of 2015.

 In January 2022, achievements for an Xbox One version of GoldenEye 007 were leaked.
 In June 2022, the same leaked achievements were seen on Xbox servers.
 VGC and Eurogamer reported that the leaked achievements suggested an official release was imminent.
 In September 2022, Microsoft, Nintendo and Rare announced the Nintendo 64 version would be rereleased on Xbox One and Xbox Series X/S through Xbox Game Pass, and on Nintendo Switch through the Nintendo Classics service.
 The Xbox version was remastered by Code Mystics and supports 4K resolution displays, but does not include any of the enhancements from the canceled XBLA remaster.
 The Switch release is playable in both the original 4:3 aspect ratio as well as widescreen (the same goes with the Xbox version), and is the only one to feature online multiplayer, via the Nintendo Classics emulator's built-in online multiplayer functionality.
 The Xbox version was published by Xbox Game Studios and both versions were released on 27 January 2023.
-Players who digitally purchased Rare's 2015 Xbox One compilation Rare Replay received the game for free.
+Players who digitally purchased Rare's 2015 Xbox One compilation Rare Replay received the Xbox version for free.